How To Feed A Loon

 • In a large skillet with a lid (non-stick is preferable), heat 2 tablespoons of the oil over medium-high heat.
 Once shimmering, add the butter and swirl until melted.

-2 tbsp olive oil, unsalted butter
+2 tablespoon olive oil, 2 tablespoon unsalted butter

 • Add the halibut and sear until golden brown on one side, about 3 minutes (you may need to do this in batches).
 Transfer to a plate.